Researchers, research managers, and businesses can now find funding opportunities quickly and easily

 We also mapped out how users would navigate between the legacy and new website during the transition period.
 We identified issues and built features to mitigate them.
 Again, testing these features with users.

-The new website is now live, its launch was announced by UKRI who will continue to develop the site following further feedback and testing.
+The new website is live and UKRI will continue to develop the site following further feedback and testing.